INTERVIEW: Ora the Molecule Talks ‘Human Safari’, Crazy Dreams, Microorganisms, and more!

 They were all jazz musicians and were playing very loud while rehearsing so I was like, “Damn!
 We need to work together like molecules!”
 I say so many strange things in these rehearsal rooms, but that one stuck and they started calling themselves “The Molecule”.
 It started off as Ora AND the Molecule, but Ora is also a molecule so we put them together.

-The Ball (Official Video)
+Ora The Molecule - The Ball (Official Music Video)

 It has such a nice ring to it, I can’t imagine you just being “Ora”.
 I also think it’s interesting that you started off working with jazz musicians in your band, because I would describe your sound as distinctly avante-pop.
 Was that just by coincidence, or did you intentionally look for that sonic influence?